 Sharks didn’t accept the offer due to a number of factors, including market demand, company growth, royalty negotiations, etc. While Arber had an impressive growth rate, reaching $2.7M in the previous year and projecting $4.5M for the current year, the company was not yet profitable.
 The low-profit margins raised concerns among the Sharks about the long-term viability and scalability of the business model.

-A variety of challenges are faced by the company, like low profit margins, the need for extensive consumer education, and a saturated market, etc. These factors made Sharks doubtful to contribute their investment for the company.
-They were worried whether they would be able to quickly expand Arber into a big company and thus see a significant return on their investment.
+A variety of challenges are faced by the company, like low profit margins, the need for extensive consumer education, and a saturated market.
+These factors made Sharks doubtful to contribute their investment for the company.
+They were worried about whether they would be able to quickly expand Arber into a big company and thus see a significant return on their investment.
 Additionally, the difficulties in distinguishing products in such a competitive market environment left the investors cold.

 All the Sharks opted out because of a lack of profit, market saturation, and education of consumers.
 They were doubtful about Arber’s progress in the market.
 They thought about the company’s growth.
 These rising questions in their mind made the investment too risky for most of the Sharks.